UniVE-SSV/SoftwareArchitectures24/_docs/spring-2/application-example.md

 ## Exercises
 1. Implement the capability to search and delete users.
 <div>
-Previous: <a href="/SoftwareArchitecture/spring/the-spring-framework">Java Spring - The Spring framework</a>
+Previous: <a href="/SoftwareArchitectures24/spring-2/stereotypes">Spring Sterotypes</a>
 </div>
 <div>
-Next: <a href="/SoftwareArchitecture/spring/spring-gradle-docker">Java Spring - Spring + Gradle + Docker</a>
+Next: <a href="/SoftwareArchitectures24/spring-2/spring-gradle-docker">Java Spring - Spring + Gradle + Docker</a>
 </div>